SamFu1113/K3s-CodiMD/README.md

 ## Purpose of the project goal
 - Make me more familiar with Docker and Pod which I build on the K3s.
-- Create K8s’ Services to provide service to users.
+- Create K8s services to provide service to users.

 ***
 Part1